Constraints on dark matter with future MeV gamma-ray telescopes: Instrument Details

 \subsection{GRAMS}

-GRAMS (the Gamma-Ray and Anti-Matter Survey) uses a liquid argon time-projection chamber and covers the 100 keV to 100 MeV energy range.
-Its energy resolution has been estimated to be of order 1\%, with a slightly higher energy resolution at lower energies \cite{ARAMAKI2020107}.
-At higher energies, GRAMS has a pair production mode that would provide increased effective area, but worsened energy resolution.
+GRAMS uses a liquid argon time-projection chamber and covers the 100 keV--100 MeV energy range.
+Its energy resolution has been estimated to be of order 1\%, with a slightly coarser energy resolution at lower energies \cite{ARAMAKI2020107}.
+At higher energies, GRAMS has a pair-production mode that would provide increased effective area, but worsened energy resolution.
 For this mode we take the energy resolution to be $50\%$, consistent \cite{privcomm_aramaki} with the continuum sensitivity analysis of Ref.~\cite{ARAMAKI2020107}.

 An overview of GRAMS is given by \cite{Aramaki:2021o5}.
 An engineering balloon flight with a small-scale liquid argon time-projection chamber has recently been conducted \cite{Nakajima:2024fgx}, paving the way for a planned satellite version of GRAMS with detector upgrades.
-In Figure \ref{fig:specs}, we plot the effective area and angular resolution for both the balloon (solid for Compton scattering mode, dotted for pair-production mode) and the satellite (dashed for Compton mode, dot-dashed for pair-production mode) versions of GRAMS.
+In Fig.~\ref{fig:specs}, we plot the effective area and angular resolution for both the balloon (solid for Compton scattering mode, dotted for pair-production mode) and the satellite (dashed for Compton mode, dot-dashed for pair-production mode) versions of GRAMS.
 The balloon and satellite versions have the same projected energy resolution.
 In our analysis, we compute the projected sensitivity of the balloon version of GRAMS.
 The satellite version would improve all sensitivity estimates by a factor of a few due to the increased effective area.